 Grove City DUI cases are filed and scheduled for arraignment within five business days from the date of your arrest.
 This is done so that you may appeal the administrative license suspension and regain your driving privileges.

-If you retain the Columbus DUI defense team at Luftman, Heck & Associates to represent you, it is possible for us to appear on your behalf without you having to attend your initial court date.
+If you retain the Ohio DUI defense team at Luftman, Heck & Associates to represent you, it is possible for us to appear on your behalf without you having to attend your initial court date.
 We enter a not guilty plea on your behalf at that time.
 We also request police reports and DVD footage of your stop as well as address your license suspension.

 Can I get my license or driving privileges?